nesaku/BiblioReads/README.md

 ### What Do You Do With My Data?

 Nothing.
-Since we don't collect any user data we can't use it
+Since we don't collect any user data, we can't use any user data.

 ### Why Is This Slower Than Goodreads?